 Under the Federal Business Opportunity Rule the offer or sale of a Business Opportunity is defined as a commercial arrangement that involves:

-- Required Payment – an agreement where the buyer is required to make a payment to the seller; and
+An agreement where the buyer is required to make a payment to the seller

 - Provide Locations - provide locations for the use or operation of equipment, displays, vending machines, or similar devices owned, leased, controlled, or paid for by the buyer; or

 - Provide Outlets, Accounts or Customers - provide outlets, accounts, or customers for the buyer's goods or services; or